natanchik/natanchik/README.md

 ### I am a Frontend Developer

-I've been interested in programming all my life.
-But my profession was different.
+I have a construction education, but I have been interested in programming all my life.
-A few years ago, I decided to change my life and become a programmer.
-I started my path with Python, took a course on Deep Learning, and then got to know with web development.
+I started my path in IT with Python, took a course in Deep Learning, and then got acquainted with web development.
 And I realized that I had found my direction.
-Now my main goal is to become a professional frontend developer.
+Now my main goal is to become a professional Frontend developer.

 &#128232; How to connect with me: [My LinkedIn](https://www.linkedin.com/in/natalia-lebedeva-b0391b293/)
 &#128188; My experience: [My Portfolio](https://natanchik.github.io/portfolio/)